ibm-cloud-docs/account/service_credentials.md

 ### One-time credentials
 {: #onetime-credentials}

 The credential has a `onetime_credentials` property that determines whether you can retrieve and view the credential after its initial creation.
-If the property is `false`, it can be viewed at any time for users that need the credential values.
+If the property is `false`, you can view the at any time for users that need the credential values.

-This property is set when the credential is created and is determined by the `onetime_credentials` property on the service.
-To change this property by using the API, see the [Resource Controller API](/apidocs/resource-controller/resource-controller#update-resource-instance).
-{: api}

 Existing credentials created before this property change are not affected.
 {: note}